chu-mirror/sb/README.md

 I have been working with vi for months.
 At first, it seemed strangely inconvenient.
-I had some experience in using vim before, compared to vim, a "insert" is actually a insert, you can't touch anything when you pressed a "i", except what you have inputted, means if you wanted to fix a word "woord" when cursor placed at "r", the way I'd been used to, baskspace with a preceding "i", was just banned.
+I had some experience in using vim before, compared to vim, an "insert" is actually a insert, you can't touch anything when you pressed an "i", except what you have inputted, means if you wanted to fix a word "woord" when cursor placed at "r", the way I'd been used to, backspace with a preceding "i", was just banned.
-Although it's a bad practice should be avoided, being able to do that seems better than not after all.
+Although it's a bad practice that should be avoided, being able to do that seems better than not after all.
 There are a lot besides this,
 one level undo, no syntax highlighting, no auto-completion, etc...

 But after the months of using,
-I benefitted from all these shortcoming in fact.
+I benefitted from all these shortcomings.
 For example,
 the lack of syntax highlighting and auto-completion forced better organization of text and naming of new words.